-Human tissue and Bio-banking is a complex field and running brain banks needs to abide by several golden standards in order to avoid pitfalls in basic research:1) A donor system in which informed consent is granted for the use of the samples for scientific research, including genetic analysis and access to medical records, 2) Rapid autopsy system, 3) Compatibility of protocols for procurement, management, handling and storage, 4) A generally accepted consensus on diagnostic criteria, 5) Quality control, 6) Abiding by local/international legal and ethical guidelines for work with human material, 7) Proper safety procedures [2].
+Human tissue and Bio-banking is a complex field and running brain banks needs to abide by several golden standards in order to avoid pitfalls in basic research: 1) A donor system in which informed consent is granted for the use of the samples for scientific research, including genetic analysis and access to medical records, 2) Rapid autopsy system, 3) Compatibility of protocols for procurement, management, handling and storage, 4) A generally accepted consensus on diagnostic criteria, 5) Quality control, 6) Abiding by local/international legal and ethical guidelines for work with human material, 7) Proper safety procedures [2].

-However, in Japan, there are several problems that have long disturbed progress of brain science using post-mortem brains of patients with mental illnesses, and establishment of psychiatric brain banks.
-The present article focuses on some important problems that have disturbed post-mortem brain research of psychiatric field in Japan.
+However, in Japan, as an Asian county, establishment of brain banks is far delayed in comparison with US and European countries.
+The present article focuses on some important problems of human right that have disturbed progress of brain science using post-mortem brains of patients with mental illnesses, and establishment of psychiatric brain banks in Japan.